followmyutopia/devextreme-documentation/concepts/05 Widgets/Chart/95 Zooming and Scrolling/01 Using Mouse Commands or Touch Gestures.md

-Mouse-equipped users zoom the chart by rotating the mouse wheel and scroll it by dragging the chart's plot.
-Users with touch-enabled devices zoom the chart using the spread and pinch gestures, and scroll the chart using the drag gesture.
+Users can zoom the chart by rotating the mouse wheel and scroll it by dragging its plot.
+On touch-enabled devices, users can zoom the chart using the spread and pinch gestures and scroll the chart using the drag gesture.

 ![DevExtreme HTML5 JavaScript Charts Zooming Scrolling](/Content/images/doc/18_1/ChartJS/devextreme-chart-NewZoomScroll.gif)